About Paul Beasley-Murray

-Over the years Paul has taught all over the world on a wide range of topics related to Christian ministry
+Ordained in 1970, Paul is an experienced minister who has a real ‘heart’ for ministry.
+He enjoys reflecting on the practice of ministry – as also serving as a ministry consultant.
+Over the years Paul has written widely on ministry matters and has taught all over the world on a wide range of topics related to Christian ministry

-Chelmsford, Paul is now part of the Chelmsford Cathedral community.
-Although holding no official position he regularly leads the Cathedral’s Sunday morning ‘Breakfast with the Bible’; he is involved in home groups, and wrote the study material to be used by groups in autumn 2016.
-He had the privilege or preaching at the Good Friday ‘Three Hour’ service.
+Paul remains an accredited Baptist Minister of the Baptist Union of Great Britain, but is now part of the Chelmsford Cathedral community.
+He regularly speaks at the Cathedral’s Sunday morning seminar-style ‘Breakfast with the Bible’, and also leads a ‘fellowship group’.
 Paul continues to preach in churches of various denominations, although he is happy just to be part of the Sunday 9.30 Parish Eucharist at the Cathedral.

-Since 2005 Paul has been a member of the Rotary Club of Chelmsford Rivermead, and is the 2016-2017 club president: see www.rivermeadrotary.org.
+Since 2005 Paul has been a member of the Rotary Club of Chelmsford Rivermead, and was the 2016-2017 club president.
+In June 2018 he was named a Paul Harris Fellow by the Rotary Foundation of Rotary International.
 With its aim of ‘service above self’, Paul sees his Rotary involvement as an expression of Christian ministry.

 As Principal of Spurgeon’s College, London (1986-1993) he doubled the student enrolment, increased the faculty by one-third, and developed new patterns of ministerial training

 As Pastor of Altrincham Baptist Church, Cheshire (1973-1986) he enabled a small declining church to develop into a strong virile church, quadrupled in size (from 83 to 300+ members).

 As a BMS Missionary in Congo/Zaire (1990-1992) he taught Greek and New Testament in the Protestant Theological Faculty of the National University.